Risks

 2. Negative Funding Rates

-Yield in Liminal is generated from funding rate payments in Hyperliquid’s perpetual markets.
-These rates are dynamic and may not always be positive:
+Liminal captures yield from funding payments in Hyperliquid’s perpetual markets.
+These rates are dynamic and may sometimes turn negative:

-Note: Liminal only charges a performance fee on realized profits.
+Note: Liminal charges a performance fee only when gross funding PnL is positive.
 If no yield is earned, users pay no fees.

 3. Infrastructure Risk (Hyperliquid)